Blog Writing Checklist: Have You Covered These 8 Blogging Essentials?

 I often choose a post picture after I’ve written the post, just in case the direction of the post has changed slightly or if there’s a certain point I want to emphasize with a visual.
 Of course you can have more than one picture but it’s important to include at least one.
 It helps break up the monotony of the text and can help convey an emotion or specific point.

-Also, when blog posts are shared in social media, often the picture is shown (on Facebook, in LinkedIn, on Digg or in Pinterest) as a thumbnail.
+Also, when blog posts are shared in social media, often the picture is shown (on Facebook, in LinkedIn, and of course on Pinterest) as a thumbnail.
 This thumbnail, in addition to a good headline, will help get readers to click through to your blog post or to share it with their contacts, expanding the reach of your content.

 8 – Your Call To Action